Learning with Interpretable Structure from Gated RNN: Experiments and Discussions

 \subsubsection{Semantic Interpretation}

-We try to find the semantic meaning behind the transitions between states in FSA.
-We still focus on MGU due to its FSA's best performance.
+We find that the FSA learned from RNN gives semantic aggregated states and its transition graph shows us a very interesting vision of how RNNs intrinsically handle text classification tasks.
+Specifically, we still focus on MGU since its FSA possesses best performance.
 The results are shown in Table~\ref{table:group1} and Table~\ref{table:group2}.
 We consider the transition from State 0 to State 1 in all the five learned FSAs.
-Table~\ref{table:group1} shows the results on the 1th FSA and 5th FSA, according to Figure~\ref{FSA sentiment}, we realize that this is a transition leading to the accept state.
-Here the number in the bracket shows the serial number of the FSA from which this word comes.
-We can see that transitions leading to accepting state contains mainly ``positive" words, for example, wonderful, spectacular, sweetness, etc. We can also see that one FSA will only cover one part of the positive words, thus having limited semantic meaning, while multiple structured FSA can make the semantic meaning more plentiful.
-The results on the 2th and 3th FSA are shown in Table~\ref{table:group2}, which is a transition leading to the unacceptable state.
-We can see that most of the activation words of this transition are negative, for example, dullest, unattractive, confusing, etc. We can also conclude that multiple structure can make the semantic meaning more abundant and plentiful.
+Table~\ref{table:group1} shows the results on the 1st and 5th FSA.
+According to Figure~\ref{FSA sentiment} (a), we realize that this is a transition leading to the accepting state.
+We can see that the word class leading transition from State 0 to State 1 (the accepting state) contains mainly ``positive" words, for example, wonderful, spectacular, sweetness, etc. The results on the 2nd and 3rd FSA are shown in Table~\ref{table:group2}.
+According to Figure~\ref{FSA sentiment} (b), we know State 1 is a rejecting state.
+We can see that most of the activation words of this transition are negative, for example, dullest, unattractive, confusing, etc. We also make exploration on the effect of multiple structures.
+The number in the bracket in Table~\ref{table:group1} and Table~\ref{table:group2} shows the serial number of the FSA from which this word comes.
+As can be seen, one FSA will only cover one part of the positive or negative words, thus having limited semantic meaning, while multiple FSAs can make the semantic meaning more plentiful.